 “Lijepa naša domovino” (Our Beautiful Homeland) is the national anthem of Croatia.
 It is often referred to as “Lijepa naša” for short.

-History of “Lijepa naša domovino”
+- History of “Lijepa naša domovina”

-- 1835: Antun Mihanović, a notable Croatian poet and lyricist wrote the original lyrics published under the title Horvatska domovina (Croatian homeland).
+1835: Antun Mihanović, a notable Croatian poet and lyricist wrote the original lyrics published under the title Horvatska domovina (Croatian homeland).

-- 1861: Vatroslav Lichtenegger, a singing teacher and organist of the Zagreb Cathedral, recorded and harmonized the song for a male choir.
+1861: Vatroslav Lichtenegger, a singing teacher and organist of the Zagreb Cathedral, recorded and harmonized the song for a male choir.
 The song has since been played as the Croatian anthem.

 Despite the fact that the song was unofficially used at ceremonies, it was not immediately adopted by the Croatian Parliament as the national anthem.
 Between 1918 and 1941, segments of the Croatian national anthem were part of the national anthem of the Kingdom of Yugoslavia.
 It was an unofficial hymn for Croats.

-The original song included 14 verses, but now only verses 1, 2, 13 and 14 are used.
+The original song included 14 verses, but now only verses 1, 2, 13, and 14 are used.

-The most viewed performance is by Mia Negovetić (winner of Zvjezdice (Little stars) Croatian music talent show for children) and ‘klapa Sv.
+The most viewed performance of the anthem is by Mia Negovetić (winner of Zvjezdice (Little stars) Croatian music talent show for children) and ‘klapa Sv.
 Juraj’ (Dalmatian traditional choir), which you may view below.

-Without further ado, the Croatian National Anthem.
+Without further ado, the Croatian national anthem.